thenguyenltv/Monad-Training/monad-mcp-get-gasPrice/README.md

 > ⚠️ **Disclaimer**: This is an experimental feature built as part of my learning journey with Monad.

-As a novice, I developed the `get-gas-price` feature usinxg the [monad-mcp-tutorial](https://github.com/monad-developers/monad-mcp-tutorial) as a reference.
+As a novice, I developed the `get-gas-price` feature using the [monad-mcp-tutorial](https://github.com/monad-developers/monad-mcp-tutorial) as a reference.
 It's designed to fetch and log the current gas price.